AI Resume Screening: How I Scored 6,000+ Candidates Without Reading Every Resume

 Step 5: Review the top candidates fast

-By now, your 400+ applications have been narrowed considerably.
+By this point, the original flood of applications has been narrowed considerably.
 Knockout questions filtered out unqualified applicants.
 AI scoring ranked the rest.
 A follow-up questionnaire added a second data point.

 You're left with maybe 30-50 candidates who deserve a manual look.